-- 19. Source SN-03 (T106) consists of (1) 10,500 gallon diesel fuel storage tank.
-The permittee shall not exceed a throughput through SN-03 of 349,000 gallons of diesel fuel (distillate fuel oil No. 2) at the facility per rolling 12 month period.
-[Regulation 19, §19.705 and A.C.A. §8-4-203 as referenced by A.C.A. §8-4-304 and §8-4-311] - 20.
-The permittee shall maintain monthly purchasing records of diesel which demonstrate compliance with Specific Condition #19.
+- 15. The permittee shall maintain daily records which demonstrate compliance with the limits in Specific Condition 14.
+These records shall be maintained on-site and made available to Department personnel upon request.
+[Reg.18.1004, Reg.19.705 and Ark.
+Code Ann. § 8-4-203 as referenced by Ark.
+Code Ann. §§ 8-4-304 and 8-4-311] - 16.
+The permittee shall not operate the emergency generators SN-03, SN-04, or SN-05 in excess of 500 total hours each (emergency and non-emergency) per calendar year in order to demonstrate compliance with the annual emission rate limits.
+Other more stringent limits unrelated to the annual emission limits apply for purposes of MACT and/or NSPS compliance.
+Emergency operation in excess of these hours may be allowable but shall be reported and will be evaluated in accordance with Reg.19.602 and other applicable regulations.
+[Reg.19.705 and Ark.
+Code Ann. § 8-4-203 as referenced by Ark.
+Code Ann. §§ 8-4-304 and 8-4-311] - 17.
+The permittee shall maintain monthly records to demonstrate compliance with Specific Condition 16.
 The permittee shall update these records by the fifteenth day of the month following the month to which the records pertain.
-The twelve month rolling totals and each individual month's data shall be maintained on-site and made available to Department personnel upon request.
-[Regulation 19, §19.705 and A.C.A. §8-4-203 as referenced by A.C.A. §8-4-304 and §8-4-311]
+The calendar year totals and each individual month's data shall be maintained on-site and made available to Department personnel upon request.
+[Reg.19.705 and Ark.
+Code Ann. § 8-4-203 as referenced by Ark.
+Code Ann. §§ 8-4-304 and 8-4-311]